What Is Food Noise — and How GLP-1 Medications Turn It Off

 Several factors amplify this system:

-- Leptin resistance: Leptin is released by fat cells to signal fullness.
-In leptin-resistant states, common in obesity, the brain does not register the signal correctly, keeping the reward system in a state of hunger.
+Leptin resistance.
+Leptin is released by fat cells to signal fullness.
+It is essentially the "you have had enough" message.
+In leptin-resistant states, common in obesity, the brain does not register the signal correctly, keeping the reward system in a chronic state of perceived hunger.

-- Ghrelin dynamics: The "hunger hormone" ghrelin rises before meals and falls after eating.
+Ghrelin dynamics.
+Ghrelin is the hunger hormone.
+It rises before meals and falls after eating.
 In some people, ghrelin suppression after meals is blunted, meaning the stop signal arrives late or weakly.
+The body chemistry keeps saying "still looking for food" long after the meal is done.

-- Stress and cortisol: Elevated cortisol reliably increases food-seeking behavior, particularly for high-calorie, high-reward foods.
+Stress and cortisol.
+Elevated cortisol reliably increases food-seeking behavior, particularly for high-calorie, high-reward foods.
+It is one reason stress eating is a real physiological pattern, not just weak willpower.

 None of this is a character flaw.
 It is physiology.